ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

   python examples/learning/train.py --configuration="examples/learning/config.json"

 where the :code:`config.json` file contains all the information needed by the network to train.
-This :term:`CLI` can be left unspecified and the script will take the defautl :code:`examples/learning/config_multiparameter.json`.
+This :term:`CLI` can be left unspecified and the script will take the defautl :code:`examples/learning/config_multiparameter_MLP.json`.

 In this file we can specify various options to configure the training process, e.g., the network model architecture to use, the input shape of the dataset, or the number of output parameters to predict.

 First of all, we can specify some general settings such as the name of the experiment, the amount of :term:`GPU`\s needed for it, the amount of trials to perform if convergence is not reached, and the specific thresholds for convergence for each one of the predicted or output parameters.
 The script will try to perform several training trials until all convergence thresholds are met or the number of trials is reached.
+If convergence is not reached in the number of trials indicated the best trained model is saved anyway.

 .. code-block:: json